CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HclHyperflexSoftwareCompatibilityInfo.md

 HasAppCatalog returns a boolean if a field has been set.

+### SetAppCatalogNil

+`func (o *HclHyperflexSoftwareCompatibilityInfo) SetAppCatalogNil(b bool)`

+ SetAppCatalogNil sets the value for AppCatalog to be an explicit nil

+### UnsetAppCatalog
+`func (o *HclHyperflexSoftwareCompatibilityInfo) UnsetAppCatalog()`

+UnsetAppCatalog ensures that no value is present for AppCatalog, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)